blukii/Developers/blukiiHub/configuration_en.md

 * For **Log To blukii Server** a internet connection is needed.
 Only system processing data is logged, no passwords or api keys.
 It is recommended to switch this feature off, if the Hub is in a local network without external access.

 * **Firmware Updates** are done remotely by blukii Support in coordination with the Hub owner.
-During the update is running, red and green LED are blinking simultaneously.
+During the update, red and green LED are blinking simultaneously.